Data Processing Agreement (“Agreement”)

 - Patient Name; Address; Postcode; Date of Birth; Sex; Gender; Racial/Ethnic Origin; NHS No.; Phone No.; Email Address and Health Data

-3.2 The Manufacturer shall ensure that any Subcontracted Processor is required to meet equivalent terms to those set out in this Agreement and in particular shall ensure that any Subcontracted Processors provide adequate assurance that they have also implemented appropriate technical and organisational measures to ensure a level of security appropriate to the assessed risk, in particular the risk of a Personal Data Breach, as required by the GDPR.
+- The Supplier shall ensure that any Subcontracted Processor is required to meet equivalent terms to those set out in this Agreement and in particular shall ensure that any Subcontracted Processors provide adequate assurance that they have also implemented appropriate technical and organisational measures to ensure a level of security appropriate to the assessed risk, in particular the risk of a Personal Data Breach, as required by the GDPR.

 |Amazon||Web Hosting and Storage|